Healthy Land & Water

-Healthy Land and Water Limited is the peak environment group for South East Queensland.

-It is the official natural resource management (NRM) body for South East Queensland, of which there are 12 NRM bodies across Queensland and 54 across Australia.
+Healthy Land and Water Limited is the natural resource management (NRM) body for South East Queensland, of which there are 12 NRM bodies across Queensland and 54 across Australia.

 Healthy Land & Water's core focus is investing in and deploying environmental initiatives to build the prosperity, liveability, and sustainability of South East Queensland.
-Some of its initiatives have also been deployed nationally and internationally.

 Healthy Land & Water aims to increase environmental health using science, data, actions and advice to preserve and enhance the region's natural assets and support a healthy, resilient region into the future.

-The body has expertise in research, monitoring, evaluation and project management.
-It has deployed thousands of projects to restore waterways and landscapes, improve native habitats, manage weeds, protect native species, inform policy, and educate communities on the ways to improve and protect the environment.
+The body does research, monitoring, evaluation and project management.
+It has contributed to many projects to restore waterways and landscapes, improve native habitats, manage weeds, protect native species, inform policy, and educate communities on the ways to improve and protect the environment.

 Healthy Land & Water is an independent, not-for-profit body.
-The Australian Government, Queensland Government, local councils, water utilities and industry co-fund the organisation to deliver scientific information about the region’s rivers and catchments with the stated aim of guiding on-ground rehabilitation efforts.
+The Australian Government, Queensland Government, local councils, water utilities and industry co-fund the organisation to deliver projects for the region’s rivers and catchments with the stated aim of guiding on-ground rehabilitation efforts.